 Wake Forest University School of Law

 Which students are eligible to participate?

 The International Student Interview Program is hosted by NYU and coordinated by members of our 32 consortium schools (see above).
-Accordingly, this program is reserved exclusively for interviewing students from these participating schools.
-Due to security restrictions, and the large volume of students participating in ISIP, we are unable to allow any students who are not enrolled in a consortium school into the Kimmel Center at NYU during the ISIP event.
+More than 1600 students from our consortium LLM programs submit resumes to employers through the ISIP Symplicity system.
+Because of the size and scope of the program, our interview facilities are reserved exclusively for interviewing students from these participating schools.
+We are unable to allow any students who are not enrolled in a consortium school into the Kimmel Center at NYU during the ISIP event.
 If you wish to meet students from other schools during this period, we ask that you please do so outside of NYU’s interview venue.
 Please make sure that your interviewer(s) are aware of this policy.
 There will be no exceptions.
 By choosing to participate in this program and paying the fee, your firm agrees not to invite students from other schools to ISIP.

 This event is designed for foreign-trained lawyers currently enrolled in a US graduate (LLM or JSD) program at one of the participating law schools.
 Participation is limited to one event per degree.
 Students currently enrolled in a US JD program are not eligible to participate under any circumstances.

 ISIP hosts more than 160 of the leading legal employers from around the world, including law firms, corporations and multilateral organizations.
 For a full list of participating employers from past years please refer to the Employer Brochure.